Prior to departure

 Attending the meetings is especially useful for getting information on:

 - How to fill in the Learning Agreement setting out the study programme to be completed abroad;

 - Information on the Erasmus scholarship and on the supplementary grant provided by the University;

 - Information on application, language certificate and course, insurance coverage, request for transcript of records.

-The University information meeting for selected students will be held on the Microsoft Teams Live platform on 12 May at 10 a.m. (link to join the meeting) A meeting entirely in English will be dedicated for international students on 13 May at 10 a.m.
+The University information meeting for selected students was held on the Microsoft Teams Live platform on 12 May at 10 a.m.
+A meeting entirely in English dedicated for international students has been held on 13 May at 10 a.m.
 You can watch the recorded meeting by clicking on the link below.

 The calendar of any specific meetings organized by individual instructors is published and regularly updated in the Erasmus sections dedicated to each study area.

 Students have to fill in, sign and upload on Elixform the International Mobility Student Disclaimer prior to departure.

 The Learning Agreement (LA) is a document containing the programme of study to be completed during the stay abroad (type of exams or research area for the thesis).